 I now use 350 which is big enough and looks more proportionate, when hands are not needed.

 Next, is an 11-inch round.
 I like to inflate it about ½ to ¾ of the way, and I squeeze the balloon making it a little softer and giving it a ghostly shape.

 Take the double pinch twist and insert the divided 11-inch round balloon into the pinch twist and give it a good twist.
 Shape the arms and you are done, all that is left is the artwork.

 Cute or Scary Ghost

-If you choose a scary ghost, flip the balloon over and use the bottom as the head.
-Draw sharp points for eyes, noise, mouth.
+If you choose a scary ghost, flip the balloon over, and use the bottom as the head.
+Draw sharp points for eyes, nose, mouth.